locandy/django-google-cloud-storage/README.md

 IMPORTANT NOTES
 ---------------

-Cloud storage is about 1000x slower than file access.
+Cloud storage is about 1000 times slower than file access because every request will be a remote procedure call.
 Be sure to use a cloud compatible django based software.
 To allow easy configuration and profiling in error-message hostile environments (e.g. django-CMS) every single request is logged when GOOGLE_CLOUD_STORAGE_LOGGING = True.

 Known performance:
-  * django-CMS (6 seconds per request because of easy-thumbnails): https://github.com/SmileyChris/easy-thumbnails/issues/283
+  * django-CMS (6-7 seconds per request because of easy-thumbnails's unoptimized file accesses on every request): https://github.com/SmileyChris/easy-thumbnails/issues/283